antmicro/kenning/docs/source/kenning-development.md

 This sums up the Kenning development process.

 ## Implementing Kenning runtime blocks

 (implementing-runner)=
 ### Implementing a new Runner for KenningFlow

-The process of creating new [Runner](runner-api) is almost the same as described above process of implementing Kenning component.
+The process of creating new [](runner-api) is almost the same as described above process of implementing Kenning component.
 There are few more things to be done.

 First of all, the new component must inherit from Runner class (not necessarily directly).
 Then one need to implement following methods:
-* `cleanup` - cleans resources after flow is stopped,
+* `cleanup` - cleans resources after execution is stopped
-* `should_close` - (optional) returns boolean indicating whether runner got some exit indication (error etc.).
+* `should_close` - (*optional*) returns boolean indicating whether runner ended processing and requests closing Possible reasons can be signal from terminal, user request in GUI, end of data to process, error and more.
-  Default implementation always returns `False`,
+  Default implementation always returns `False`
 * `run` - method that gets runner inputs, process them and returns obtained results.

 Inputs of the runner are passed to the `run` method as a dictionary where key is the name of the input same as specified in KenningFlow JSON and the value is simply input's value.

 In example for `DetectionVisualizer` defined in JSON as

 ```{code-block} json
 ---
 emphasize-lines: 8-9